shapesecurity/superpack-spec/README.md

 transcoder.extend(
   // extension point
   0,
+  class {
-  // detect values which require this custom serialisation x => x instanceof RegExp,
+    // detect values which require this custom serialisation isCandidate(x) { return x instanceof RegExp; },
-  // serialiser: return an intermediate value which will be encoded instead r => [r.source, r.flags],
+    // return an intermediate value which will be encoded instead serialise(r) { return [r.source, r.flags]; },
-  // deserialiser: from the intermediate value, reconstruct the original value ([source, flags]) => RegExp(source, flags),
+    // from the intermediate value, reconstruct the original value deserialise([source, flags]) { return RegExp(source, flags); },
+  }
 );
 ```

-A SuperPack encoder must not recursively apply an extension when encoding the
-result of its own serialisation.
+If the extension uses state to keep track of values it has marked as
+candidates, it can use that state in conjunction with the optional
+`shouldSerialise` method to determine if an extension should be applied to the
+value. `shouldSerialise` will only ever be called once all candidates have been
+determined (see Extensions and Recursion for an exception to this).
+If
+`shouldSerialise` is not provided, the extension behaves as if it was given a
+function which always returns `true`.

 ### Extension memos